lovehifi/lmsraudio/README.md

 In the Material Skin interface, click on the Configuration menu, scroll down to the bottom of the page to update to the LMSrAudio latest version.

 >
 For the first run, sometimes with certain routers, you might encounter an empty Configuration menu.
-If you come across this situation, please restart your router, then restart the Pi once again.
-This will assist LMSrAudio in generating the menu based on your Pi's IP on the first attempt or you can directly access http://IP address/config; for instance: http://192.180.0.2/config.
+Access the Configuration menu at http://192.168.x.x/config.
+Update to version 4.9.28 to resolve the menu link issues.

 >